On the validity of the guiding-center approximation in a magnetic dipole field: Guiding-center Phase-space Lagrangian Dynamics

 \section{Guiding-center Phase-space Lagrangian Dynamics}

-In order to remove the fast gyromotion time scale $(\ll 1\,{\rm sec})$ from the equations of motion \eqref{eq:rho_dot}-\eqref{eq:phi_dot}, and extract slower orbital bounce $(> 1\,{\rm min})$ and azimuthal precession $(> 1\,{\rm hour})$ time scales, we proceed with the guiding-center representation for charged-particle motion in a nonuniform magnetic field (see Refs.~\cite{Littlejohn_1983,Cary_Brizard_2009,Tronko_Brizard_2015}).
+In order to remove the fast gyromotion time scale from the equations of motion \eqref{eq:rho_dot}-\eqref{eq:phi_dot}, as seen in Figs.~\ref{fig:rho_lambda_psi}-\ref{fig:orbit_par}, and extract slower orbital bounce and azimuthal drift-precession time scales, we proceed with the guiding-center representation for charged-particle motion in a nonuniform magnetic field (see Refs.~\cite{Littlejohn_1983,Cary_Brizard_2009,Tronko_Brizard_2015}).

 Using the guiding-center coordinates $({\bf X}, P_{\|},\mu, \zeta)$, the phase-space Lagrangian \eqref{eq:Big_gamma_def} is transformed into the guiding-center phase-space Lagrangian \cite{Tronko_Brizard_2015}